cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: "For this is an oasis with a mission, custom-designed for we the people to linger awhile, to consider our humanitarian and planetary alarm bells and how each of us might help restore some sanity and safety to our latest swing around the sun.\_"
+        text: "For this is an oasis with a mission, custom-designed for we the people to linger awhile with neighbors old and new, to consider our humanitarian and planetary alarm bells and how each of us might help restore some sanity and safety to this latest swing around the sun.\_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: "To provide sustenance for our investigations, we have selected three hundred of the most inspiring voices on Earth, ancient and current, to guide and encourage each of\_us in creating\_\_--\_\_or in re-imagining\_\_--\_\_our role as changemaker for community, country, or planet."
+        text: "To provide sustenance for our investigations, we have selected three hundred of Earth’s most inspiring voices, ancient and current, to guide and encourage each of\_us in creating\_\_--\_\_or in re-imagining\_\_--\_\_our role as changemaker for community, country, or planet."
   -
     type: paragraph
     content: